VETERAN-OWNED BUSINESS

 16mm triple-wall polycarbonate from Riga XL Greenhouses

-Even the thicker 16mm triple wall only showed a minimal 6% light loss.
+Even the thicker 16mm triple wall only showed a minimal 3% light loss compared to 10mm twin-wall.
 Given its ability to also significantly improve your greenhouse’s insulation, this makes Riga Greenhouses’ coverings a desirable choice as a great all-around material, especially if your goal is to grow during the winter months.

 The Riga S & L models have an R-value of 2.0 and Riga XL has an R-Value of 3.0.
 To give you a comparison, 3mm glass has an R-Value of 0.95.
 Having a higher R-Value will result in less heating costs in winter.